mmilano/SidePanelCollapse/README.md

 * `npm`, which is generally installed with node

-# HTML Page Requirements
+## HTML Page Requirements

-In order to work, the side panel element should be set up as a Bootstrap collapse component, either with data attributes or programmatically.
+In order to work, the side panel HTML element should be set up as a Bootstrap collapse component, either with data attributes or programmatically.

 There should be an existing Bootstrap button configured to open the collapse element.

 ```html
 <button class="navbar-toggler" type="button" data-toggle="collapse" data-target="#sidePanel" aria-controls="sidePanel" aria-expanded="false" aria-label="Toggle navigation">